 Read Also: Importance of Data Visualization

-CHRP-INDIA provides custom AR, VR and MR based solutions and after-market services.
-We work with technologies like Steam VR, Vive, Unreal engine and Unity to give businesses world-class immersive technology solutions.
+CHRP-INDIA provides custom AR, VR and MR based content solutions and XR Infrastructure services.
+We work with technologies like Unity3D Engine, HTC Vive, Oculus Go, Leap Motion controller, Magic Leap, Hololens 2.0, etc to offer businesses world-class immersive technology solutions.

-We have deep domain experience in Industrial / Engineering industry, where VR can be leveraged to enhance the level of efficacy in training on Safety Awareness, Equipment Operations, Service / Troubleshooting, and Maintenance Training.
+We have deep domain experience in Industrial / Engineering industry, where XR can be leveraged to enhance the level of efficacy in Marketing, Design Review, Training areas like (Safety Awareness, Equipment Operations, Service / Troubleshooting, Maintenance Training and etc.)

 If you would like to know more about our Virtual Reality Safety Training (or) would like to book for a live demo to experience the virtual reality and talk to our experts, Call us on +91 40 6634 0090 / 91 (or) write to us email@example.com